Dhyuti/movies/README.md

 # OTT-platform-replica
-A replica of the existing OTT platforms
+A replica of the existing OTT platforms.